sixi0828/OSUM/README.md

  -->
 ## Contact Us

-If you are interested to leave a message to either our research team or product team, feel free to send an email to `g3349495429@163.com`.
+If you are interested to leave a message to either our research team or product team, feel free to send an email to `xlgeng@mail.nwpu.edu.cn`.

 <p align="center">
     <img src="images/ASLP.jpg" width="400"/>